pkiraly/mqaf-ws/README.md

 The REST API endpoint is available at https://YOURSERVER/ws/validate

-You can use the following parameters for a POST request:
+You can use the following parameters for a POST request (see also [OpenAPI document](openapi.yaml)).

 Schema configuration related parameters:
 * `schemaContent` (optional, String, default: "") A JSON or YAML string containing the schema configuration.